Luke 7

 [13] And having seen her, the Lord had pity on her, and said to her, Weep not.

-In this place, the Bible talks about the pity (compassion) of the Lord towards the weeping heart; not just by the action alone, but this mother weeps for her child deep from her soul and that is why the Bible says, "the Lord had pity on her".
+Comments Luke 7:13 In this place, the Bible speaks of the Lord Jesus’ pity (compassion) for the weeping heart.
+This mother, not just by action alone, weeps for her child from the depths of her soul, and that is why the Bible says, “The Lord had pity on her.”

 [14] And He came near and touched the bier; and the bearers stopped.
 And He said, Young man, I say to you, Arise!

-Here in this verse, all humans can see clearly the beloved Son of God has not only compassion but also authority as well.
-In order to make the dead arise, the Lord of life has called back the soul of this young man; that is the authority and power on earth which the Son of Man has.
+Comments Luke 7:14 In this verse, all humans can clearly see that the beloved Son of God has not only compassion but also authority.
+In order to make the dead arise, the Lord of Life has called back the soul of this young man, which shows the authority and power on earth that the Son of Man has.

 [15] And the dead sat up, and began to speak, and He gave him to his mother.

-When the Bible told us that the Lord of life gave the son to the mother, the mother of this child had experienced the love from the beloved Son of God beyond human words can tell.
+Comments Luke 7:15 When the Bible says that the Lord of life gave back the son to the mother, the mother of this child has experienced the love of the beloved Son of God beyond what human words can express.

-The beloved Son of God has shown His power here and the people have become witnesses that God has visited them on earth and has shown mercy, which they can see with their own eyes.
+“… God has visited His people.”
+The beloved Son of God has shown His power here; the people have become witnesses that God has visited them on earth and shown mercy, which they can see with their own eyes.

 [17] And this report went out concerning Him in the whole of Judea, and all the surrounding region.